levilucio/Browser-Petri-Net-Editor/docs/developer-guide.md

 - **Front end**: A React application (Vite) renders the editor, canvas, panels, and simulation UI.
 The canvas is built with Konva (`react-konva`).
 Most logic lives in feature modules under `src/features/` and shared context under `src/contexts/`.
 - **Backend**: There is no traditional server-side backend for the core app.
 The app runs entirely in the browser.
 For development, Vite serves the app and static assets.
 A small `server.cjs` exists to support certain local flows, but persistence and simulation happen client-side.
-- **Simulation engine(s)**: Two implementations exist:
-  - A JavaScript-based simulator (fast, in `src/features/simulation/js-simulator.js`).
-  - A Python-based simulator running in Pyodide (`src/features/simulation/pyodide-simulator.js`) that loads Python sources from `src/utils/python/*.py` for parity with Python reference logic.
+- **Simulation engine**: A Python-based simulator running in Pyodide (`src/features/simulation/pyodide-simulator.js`) that loads Python sources from `src/utils/python/*.py` for parity with Python reference logic.

 ### Core React Patterns Used